Skip to main content

 3. on TradingView, create 2 alerts for the same indicator/chart — each with its own webhook URL

-each account is completely independent. a failed trade on one doesn't affect the other.
+each account is completely independent. a failed trade on one doesn't affect the other. for the full list of supported brokers, see which broker accounts work with edgeful algo automation?

 the multi-account lead/follower setup